tcjennings/tcjennings.github.io/_posts/2016-08-09-rpi-serial-server-2.md

 It's pretty slick stuff if you have a Russound controller.
 So my options were to yank out my Monoprice stuff and put in Russound instead, or mod the open source software to my own purposes.

-So I did the latter thing, which makes me a contriber to his stack, so now in addition to the above, it includes:
+So I did the latter thing, which makes me a contributer to his stack, so now in addition to the above, it includes:

 * A Monoprice plugin that knows how to talk to the multi-zone amp over the serial port;
 * A Monoprice Zone Device Handler;